mcproxy/mcproxy/debug/README.md

 Mcproxy tester
 ==============
-With the mcproxy tester you can join groups, set source filter and send multicast packets for ipv4 and 6.
+With the mcproxy tester you can join groups, set source filter and send multicast packets for IPv4 and IPv6.

 #### Requirements
-To build the mcproxy tester, the library boost_regex must be installed.
+To build the mcproxy tester, the library _boost_regex_ must be installed.
 This can be done with the following command:

     apt-get install libboost-all-dev